pwyq/blog/_includes/_about/en.md

 - Exciting about the world settings in **The Matrix** and **Ghost in the Shell**(攻殻機動隊)

 #### Random Facts About Me

 1. I cut my own hair since high school.
 2. My right ankle sprained 5 times; all thanks to basketball :)
+23. Which Disney princess are you? -> Vanellope von Schweetz ( ﾟ∀。)
 14. (# of facts-1) == (# of times I travelled around the Sun)
 3. I can grab a basketball hoop at a standard height, like an NBA one.
 21. Estimated that I have over 200+ bookmarks on my browser... (just found that I even have a Google sheet for bookmarks @_@)